top of page

 How to write articles that look good and are good

-For small businesses your articles (and videos) are the start of a conversation.
-Don't say something you wouldn't say to their face.
-Unless you're a Billionaire, then sure, go full idiot mode and say anything you like.
+Small businesses articles / videos start a conversation.
+If you wouldn't say it in-person, don't say it.
+Unless you're a Billionaire, then say anything you like.
 You're off to Tuscany tomorrow anyway

 Stories are important.
 Marketers love to say, "you need to tell stories", to connect with people.
 Be Careful here.
 How do you feel when a stranger in a bar starts telling you a 'story'.
 Mmm.
 Maybe it's better to get straight to the point?
 Maybe stories are better when you have a relationship?

 Don't try to persuade people, that's advertising.
-Educate like a fun school teacher
+Inspire (Edu & Ent) like a fun schoolteacher

-1. Start writing about how you solved a problem.
-The problem your audience want to solve
+1. Start writing about a problem your audience have.
+A problem YOU have (mostly) solved

-4. If it doesn't sound-right, speak it.
+5. If it something doesn't 'sound right', speak it.
 Use that instead

 Maybe you could phone a few writers to edit your writing.
 Hire the one that 'gets' you.
 Make sure they don't use formal / stiff language to impress you and alienate your audience.
-Like Elaine's English Boyfriend.
-Paaardon!
+Like Elaine's snobby English boyfriend, "Paaardon!"

 People don't ‘read’ online, they scan.
 So short words, sentences and paragraphs are generally better

-'Gated' content is when you ask for and email address in exchange for information.
-Don't do this.
-When you're starting-out you want to influence as many people as possible.
+Don't do 'Gated' content (get their email address in exchange for the content).
+When you're starting-out you want to attract as many people as possible.
 Asking for an email makes people leave

 • 7 ways to surf better beats How to surf better